ldtteam/MinecoloniesWiki/source/buildings/deliveryman.md

 The Deliveryman runs back and forth from the [Warehouse](../../source/buildings/warehouse) to all the worker huts in your colony, delivering materials to workers and putting finished products in the Warehouse.
 The Deliveryman will visit one worker's hut per trip, then go back to the Warehouse.

-**Hint:** You must build the Warehouse to at least level 1.
-Otherwise, the Deliveryman won't be able to do their job.
+**Note:** You must build the Warehouse to at least level 1, otherwise, the Deliveryman won't be able to do their job.

 The level of the Deliveryman's Hut will dictate how much materials/tools it will carry to/from Huts - Warehouse - Huts, so if you want it to carry more materials/tools, be sure to upgrade the Deliveryman's Hut.
 Also, the higher the level of the hut, the faster the Deliveryman will move.